Williamz4lyf/My_Projects/lagos_listings/README.md

 Dashboard / App

 With:

 a.
 Monthly Income
 b.
 Choice of Location / City
 c.
 Number of Beds, Baths, Toilets
 d.
 Preference - Serviced / Not Serviced
 e.
 Preference - Furnished / Not Furnished

-provide user with a list of 10 possible rental options within and around their selection range.
+Provide user with a list of 10 possible rental options within and around their selection range.